 I don’t think of myself as a hypocritical person, but my kids proved me wrong.
 Case in point, I like things clean.
 Specifically, clutter kills me.
 There’s nothing that’s worse for me than trying to walk across a room and having to watch my step.
 One of my biggest reoccurring challenges greets me at the front door.
-We have a basket that houses our kids’ most-often used shoes.
+We have a basket that houses our kids’ most-used shoes.
 It’s there so we can move quickly when we are on the go without having to do a massive shoe search.
-As adamant and consistent as I am in reminding our kids to put their shoes in the basket, it seems like it is unlearnable.
-The living room is typically littered with shoes like a driving range green is filled with golf balls.
+As adamant and consistent as I am in reminding our kids to put their shoes in the basket, it seems like this is unlearnable.
+So the living room is typically littered with shoes like a driving range green is littered with golf balls.

 1. Yelling at my kids because they are being too loud or fighting.

 There’s something about loud noise that gives me anxiety.
 Ironically and hypocritically, that anxiety often comes out of me loudly.
-I am a repeat offender at this one, particularly in the car.
-While I do need to raise my voice so they hear me, I tend to continue yelling long after I have gotten their full attention.
+I am a repeat offender, particularly in the car.
+While I do need to raise my voice so they hear me, I tend to continue yelling long after I have gotten their attention.
 It’s tough after that to teach them how to resolve their issues calmly.
-As I have changed my approach, I’ve noticed that when I am controlled with a lower voice they are more apt to listen and obey.
+As I have changed my approach, I’ve noticed that when I am controlled with a lower voice, they are more apt to listen and obey.